Jack Vance: Lord of Language, Emperor of Dreams

 by Nick Gevers

-With the Vance Integral Edition (VIE - for full details see the foot of this page), a complete library of the superb works of Jack Vance, now in the process of being compiled, a retrospective consideration of Vance's remarkable career may be useful.
+With the Vance Integral Edition, a complete library of the superb works of Jack Vance, now in the process of being compiled, a retrospective consideration of Vance's remarkable career may be useful.
 This is one reader's view, a necessarily brief and summary glimpse of one of modern literature's great panoramas of the fantastic.

 Fifty years have passed since the publication of Jack Vance's first book, The Dying Earth.
 Then and in the decades since, Vance, a peripatetic, outgoing, jazz-loving Californian, has regaled and enriched SF and Fantasy with, among many other wonders, the following: